jyslee/fac-ws_ai_assisted_development/README.md

 ### Overview

-In this workshop, you'll build a travel planning application using Claude Code as your AI partner.
+In this workshop, you'll build a travel planning application using Claude Code or Codex as your AI partner.
 The focus is on practicing effective AI-assisted development, improving prompt hygiene, and fostering human oversight while collaborating with AI.

 ### Getting Started